Jake DeRosier: Injuries and death

-While Jake DeRosier was widely respected for his skills at the wheel of a motorcycle, he spent much of his career injured in spectacular accidents.
+While DeRosier was widely respected for his skills at the wheel of a motorcycle, he spent much of his career injured in spectacular accidents.
 He broke his left leg three times, his left forearm once, had one rib removed, fractured his skull, severed an artery and suffered serious leg burns from flaming engines.

-He suffered the most serious injuries of his career on March 12, 1912.
+DeRosier suffered the most serious injuries of his career on March 12, 1912.
 Injuries to his left leg and thigh were extensive.
 He endured three corrective surgeries, losing his life to complications from the final operation on February 25, 1913.